compactcode/static_sync/README.md

   css: 31536000
   image: 31536000

-# If you wish to strictly prevent modification of existing files.
+# If you wish to prevent modification of existing files.
-conflict_mode: 'fail'
+# conflict_mode: 'fail'

+# If you wish to prevent modification of existing files that are cached.
+# conflict_mode: 'fail_if_cached'
 ```

 And simply run the following command any time you want to upload.